morphy76/g-fe-server/README.md

 - Return a factory method to convert the flags into option types (package `internal/options`) to use to set up `context.Context` contextes to use downstream;
 - It contains just the overall bindings, not domain specific items like the collection to use, which is in the internal implementation of the repository in the `example` package.

+#### Observability

+The g-fe-server is integrated with the OpenTelemetry official SDK (`go.opentelemetry.io/otel`).

+As a fake BFF (it's not acting as a gateway but having CRUD operations on `examples` directly on board), the spans are _local_.

+Additional integrations to observe third party dependencies like MongoDB will enrich the spans.

+So far it uses a stdout exporter but it will replaced by an Helm dependency for proper tracing.

 #### logging

 Looking for Go best practices, I gave a look at several online articles and I've found this one which helped me a lot: <https://betterstack.com/community/guides/logging/best-golang-logging-libraries/>.
 It compares several logging approaches for golang applications and Zerolog is my pick.